An unknown malware

 If the root cause was a zero‑day vulnerability, the attacker is likely to return unless the ransom was paid.
 The author even contacted several of these CIR providers and quickly realized that many of them are essentially cash‑grabs or outright scams.

-Determining the root cause of a data breach isn’t quite that straightforward.
+Determining the root cause of a data breach isn't quite that straightforward.
 Malware may be deployed through remote access using credentials exposed in a breach, insider-launched malware, an undisclosed 0-day vulnerability, or triggered accidentally by an employee without malicious intent.
-If you rule out all other possibilities, the only thing left is unauthorized actions carried out directly on the endpoint itself.
-In other words, the system may end up using the very data it collected to protect the organization against that same organization.
+If you rule out all other possibilities, the only thing left is the data collected through the core functionality of the endpoint protection itself — data that can ultimately be used against the very organization it was originally meant to protect.

 LLVM-EX virtualized sandbox aware malware